stepchowfun/tagref/README.md

 1. References actually point to tags.
 A tag cannot be deleted or renamed without updating the references that point to it.
 2. Tags are distinct.
 There is never any ambiguity about which tag is being referenced.

-Note that, in the example above, Tagref won't ensure that the `get_flobs` function actually returns a non-empty list.
+Note that, in the example above, Tagref won't ensure that the `get_cities` function actually returns a non-empty list.
 It isn't magic!
 It only checks the two conditions above.

 Tagref works with any programming language, and it respects your `.gitignore` file as well as other common filter files.
 It's recommended to set up Tagref as an automated continuous integration check.
 Tagref is *blazing fast* (as they say) and almost certainly won't be the bottleneck in your CI.

-Tagref is used extensively to manage invariants in Airbnb's front-end codebase.

 ## Usage

 The easiest way to use Tagref is to run the `tagref` command with no arguments.
-It will scan the working directory and check the two conditions described above.
+It will recursively scan the working directory and check the two conditions described above.
 Here are the supported command-line options:

 ```
 USAGE: